Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease (TED) Symptoms | TEPEZZA® (teprotumumab-trbw)

 • This may make it feel like there’s something in your eye, like sand

-Watery, teary eyes
+Watery, teary

 • Eyes are constantly watery, when not crying